kyungeonchoi/ServiceXforTRExFitter/README.md

 You need to have an access to a Kubernetes cluster which has deployed and running *uproot* ServiceX.
 More information can be found at [ServiceX github](https://github.com/ssl-hep/ServiceX)

 ## Current version
-The current version (`v0.3`) supports a simplified TRExFitter configuration file which contains one Region and multiple Samples.
+The current version (`v0.4`) supports a simplified TRExFitter configuration file which contains one Region and multiple Samples.
 It performs very similarly to the `n` step of TRExFitter which extract histograms from flat-ntuple with selection.
+Log file will be generated under directory `log`.
+The output histogram is normalized to the luminosity set by the configuration file.

 ## Usage
 The following script runs the `ServiceXforTRExFitter`: